StamatisKourkoutas/Codenames_client/README.md

 ## Steps for deployment

-- This front-end client needs to be supported by a Node.js server found in [this repository](https://github.com/StamatisKourkoutas/codenames_server).
+- This front-end client needs to be supported by a Node.js server found in [this repository](https://github.com/StamatisKourkoutas/Codenames_server).
 Firstly, install and run this server.
-- Clone this project, navigate to the project directory and run:
+- After this, clone this project, navigate to the project directory and run:

     **`npm install`** This installs all the necessary dependencies to build our application